 The program is a lecture intensive including dialogical space for students to raise issues and process their thoughts with the instructors and with each other.

-- Formal classes with discussions by the program’s faculty will be generally conducted for the 6 days (Mon – Sunday) from 9 am to 4 pm.
+- Formal classes with discussions by the program’s faculty will be generally conducted for the 6 days (Thurs – Saturday, Monday-Wednesday) from 9 am to 4 pm.
 Guided tours and/or panels will take place after that time on several days.
 The formal classes will consist of 1 – 1.5 hour lecture sessions, with an additional 30 minute question and answer session.

-- Two trips are included in the program schedule (costs covered).
+- The first day, Wednesday January 8th, is mandatory and reserved for registration, sightseeing and ice-breaker activities with fellow participants and some lecturers.
+Sunday January 13th will serve as both a break from classes as well as a day for sight visits.
+Several trips are included in the program schedule (costs covered).
 One will be a walking tour of the historic Malay Muslim quarter called Bo Kaap.
 Another will be a tour of anti-apartheid struggle sites which were important for the Muslim communities in Cape Town.

-- Two panels are also scheduled.
-One panel with South African Muslim leaders engaged in Critical Reform in the Mosque, Gender/Sexuality Diversity, HIV/AIDS work from a Muslim Perspective, and the issues affecting the Black Muslim community in South Africa.
-A second a panel/meeting with veteran anti-apartheid Muslim activists as well as current activists involved in the recent decolonial student movements (#RhodesMustFall, #FeesMustFall)
+- One to two panels are scheduled.
+One panel will be a public event with lecturers from the Summer School that is open to the larger Cape Town community.
+The other panel will consist of South African Muslim leaders engaged in activism.
+Topics that may be covered include – Critical Reform in the Mosque, Gender/Sexuality Diversity, HIV/AIDS work from a Muslim Perspective, decolonial student movement activism, and issues affecting the Black Muslim community in South Africa.

 - There will be at least one scheduled time period where participants will be given an opportunity to share their work with others or, alternatively, have a focused discussion either among themselves or with lecturers on subjects that they feel need more exploration.